jacoblurie29/ReduxDemo/README.md

 ## How to use:
 1. Clone repository
 2. Change directory into the client folder
-3. Run "npm install" in the command line
+3. Run npm {npm install} in the command line
 4. Run "npm start" in the command line
 5. View in your brower at localhost:3000